 I kid you not…I made these cookies while the kids were in school one day and they were devoured be bedtime.
 Not a single crumb remained.

-- 1 package refrigerator chocolate chip cookie
+- 1 package refrigerated chocolate chip cookie dough

 - Preheat oven according to directions on cookie dough package.